inca/cx-site/src/main/webapp/pages/orm.md

 convertions from `String` or `Field` into `Order`:

     lang:scala
-    val co = Country as "co"
+    val co = Country AS "co"
     SELECT (co.*) FROM co ORDER_BY (co.name)

 You can also add either `ASC` or `DESC` ordering specificator to explicitly set the direction of
 sorting:

     lang:scala
-    val co = Country as "co"
+    val co = Country AS "co"
     SELECT (co.*) FROM co ORDER_BY (co.name ASC)

 If no specificator given, ascending sorting is assumed by default.